Defining eccentricity for spin-precessing binaries: Conclusion

 The spin-induced modulations appear only in NR waveforms since the currently available eccentric waveform models~\cite{Liu:2023ldr,Gamba:2024cvy,Albanesi:2025txj,Morras:2025nlp} do not contain \masym.
 However, in the future, we expect waveform models to include terms arising from \masym.
 In that case, spin-induced oscillations will appear in both $\omegaGW$ and $\ampGW$.
 While the method described in section~\ref{sec:low_eccentricity_and_high_precession} can be used to remove these oscillations, waveform models will offer a more direct approach by giving us full control over the \masym terms.
 Specifically, we can suppress the spin-induced oscillations by disabling these terms when generating waveforms for the purpose of measuring $\egw$.
 Moreover, such models could be used to remove spin-induced oscillations from NR waveforms by constructing an approximate model for these effects.
 We leave these possibilities for future work, once eccentric waveform models incorporating \masym become available.

 \texttt{Python} implementation of our methods is publicly available via package \package.

 \ack The authors thank Keefe Mitman, Rossella Gamba for valuable comments on the draft, and Aldo Gamboa and Leo C. Stein for useful discussion.
 M.A.S.'s research was partially supported by the National Research Foundation of Korea under grant No.~NRF-2021R1A2C2012473.
-V.V.~acknowledges support from NSF Grant No. PHY-2309301 and UMass Dartmouth's Marine and Undersea Technology (MUST) Research Program funded by the Office of Naval Research (ONR) under Grant No. N00014-23-1-2141.
-A. Ramos-Buades is supported by the Veni research programme which is (partly) financed by the Dutch Research Council (NWO) under the grant VI.Veni.222.396; acknowledges support from the Spanish Agencia Estatal de Investigación grant PID2022-138626NB-I00 funded by MICIU/AEI/10.13039/501100011033 and the ERDF/EU; is supported by the Spanish Ministerio de Ciencia, Innovación y Universidades (Beatriz Galindo, BG23/00056) and co-financed by UIB.
-L. E. Kidder's work was supported by the National Science Foundation under Grants No. PHY-2407742, No. PHY- 2207342, and No. OAC-2209655, and by the Sherman Fairchild Foundation at Cornell.
-This material is based upon work supported by National Science Foundation's (NSF) LIGO Laboratory which is a major facility fully funded by the NSF.
+V.V.~acknowledges support from National Science Foundation (NSF) Grant No. PHY-2309301 and UMass Dartmouth's Marine and Undersea Technology (MUST) Research Program funded by the Office of Naval Research (ONR) under Grant No. N00014-23-1-2141.
+A. Ramos-Buades is supported by the Veni research programme which is (partly) financed by the Dutch Research Council (NWO) under the grant VI.Veni.222.396; acknowledges support from the Spanish Agencia Estatal de Investigación grant PID2022-138626NB-I00 funded by MICIU/AEI/10.13039/501100011033 and the ERDF/EU; is supported by the Spanish Ministerio de Ciencia, Innovación y Universidades (Beatriz Galindo, BG23/00056) and co-financed by Universitat de les Illes Balears.
+L. E. Kidder's work was supported by the NSF under Grants No. PHY-2407742, No. PHY- 2207342, and No. OAC-2209655, and by the Sherman Fairchild Foundation at Cornell.
+This material is based upon work supported by NSF's LIGO Laboratory which is a major facility fully funded by the NSF.
 Part of the numerical calculations reported in this paper, as well as the development of \package{}, were carried out on the Alice cluster at the International Centre for Theoretical Sciences, Tata Institute of Fundamental Research.